 In 2019, through June, our Tennessee region has gleaned 292,323 pounds of fresh produce in 370 events, with 784 volunteers.

 Food donated by 118 farmers has been distributed to hungry people through 82 feeding agencies.

-Based in Nashville, the Society of St. Andrew Tennessee regional office coordinates the state-wide Tennessee Gleaning Network, handles the placement and distribution of large loads with the Potato and Produce Project, and advocates on behalf of numerous hunger relief programs.
-Since the establishment of a regional office in 2010, SoSA has distributed more than 12 million pounds of produce–or 38 million servings–to Tennessee communities experiencing hunger and poverty.
+Based in Nashville, the Society of St. Andrew Tennessee regional office (established in 2010) coordinates the state-wide Tennessee Gleaning Network, handles the placement and distribution of large loads with the Potato and Produce Project, and advocates on behalf of numerous hunger relief programs.

 Our volunteers represent groups from various church denominations, synagogues, youth groups, corporate and civic organizations, individuals, and inner-city residents.
 People of all ages can glean.
 Gleaners should be able to bend over and should be able to bend and lift several pounds of produce.